fastlane/fastlane/Advanced.md

 If your project has different bundle identifiers per environment (i.e. beta, app store), you can define that by using `for_lane` block declaration.

 The configuration described for a lane will be loaded __together__ with values defined outside the block.
-If no block is found for current driven lane, the value inside the blocks will be used, otherwise the value outside.
+While driving a lane, the values inside the proper block will be used, otherwise the value outside.

 ### Example using `for_lane`